-The MFD and VELOX boilers and water heaters feature a 3/4" drain connection.
+The VELOX water heaters feature a 3⁄4" drain connection.
 Prior to draining the appliance, electrical power and gas supply must be turned off to the appliance, and the appliance must be isolated from the system at the supply and return connections.

 NOTICE!
 The 3/4" manual drain is for draining the water inside the heat exchanger only, not the entire hydronic or domestic system.
-Draining the entire system through the boiler or water heater's drain valve will deposit sediment and debris from the system inside the heat exchanger.
+Draining the entire system through the water heater's drain valve will deposit sediment and debris from the system inside the heat exchanger.
 This will result in poor heat transfer and premature failure.
 Refer to Appendix D for more information on best piping practices.